JoseN2/Cybersecurity-Awareness/README.md

 6. Public Networks are not safe.
 Use a VPN if you need to connect to one.

 7. Update your software as soon as posible.
-To avoid any know vulnerabilities from being a Acess point for THreat actors.
+To avoid any know vulnerabilities from being a acess point for threat actors.